What is Rotary International?

 In 1972, the Rotary International Board of Directors agreed to recommend Youth Exchange to clubs worldwide as a worthwhile international activity with the primary mission being "to work towards peace and understanding in the world".

 ESSEX was founded in 1966.To facilitate a smoother functioning program, a number of Rotary Districts in New England and the Middle Atlantic States combined into a consortium called the Eastern States Student Exchange or ESSEX.

 The Eastern States Student Exchange Program (ESSEX) organizes both long-term and short-term Rotary student exchanges for 33 Rotary International Districts.
 ESSEX works with districts in 16 states in the eastern United States, Bermuda

 and Quebec, Canada, and exchanges with over 30 countries worldwide.

 Rotary's student exchange offers two programs to choose from, a long-term program which is a 10 or 11 month program and a short- term program which is a 3 to 6 week program.

 To explore the benefits of these exceptional opportunities through the Rotary Student Exchange program, check out the other sections on the toolbar to the left.
 If you have questions that cannot be answered call 1-888-ROTARY-X (1-888-768-2799) for details.

-To find out if you live within the ESSEX area click here for a map.
+To find out if you live within the ESSEX area go to ESSEX area and Map.

 Purpose and Goals